 Just put terms you want to find within the results into the first input field and put terms you don't want to find within the results into the second field.

-All terms in the input fields will be wildcarded and concatinated by "AND".
+All terms in the input fields will be wildcards and concatenated by "AND".

 In the second input field terms also will also be negated by "NOT".

-Both terms will be concatinated by "AND", so e.g.:
+Both terms will be concatenated by "AND", so e.g.:

 1. term: "working soil"